Legal Framework USA

-For the majority of tenants, being registered with LCB provides significant benefits.
-Tenants can finally build credit by paying rent and create a Tenant Resume to help them receive priority for future housing.
+For the vast majority of tenants, LCB offers significant benefits.
+Tenants can finally build credit by paying rent and create a Tenant Record to help them receive priority for future housing.
 Even if a tenant is having financial difficulty, as long as they communicate with their landlord and create a reasonable payment plan, they can still receive the same benefits.
-It is only tenants who choose to be delinquent and choose to not communicate with their landlord that will find there is accountability and consequences for their choices.
+It is only tenants who choose to be delinquent and choose to not communicate with their landlord to create a plan that will find there is accountability and consequences for their choices.

 Rent is many consumers’ largest single monthly payment, but to their detriment it is rarely reflected on their credit report:

 - LCB facilitates tenants to positively impact their credit reports through the inclusion of rent payments.

 - LCB assists consumers new to credit (e.g., young people) and new to the United States (e.g., immigrants) with building a credit file and gaining access to credit.